rakibul-wdp/git-two/README.md

-# Scientific Calculator with HTML, CSS, and JavaScript
+# Scientific Calculator with JavaScript